 Building The House Of Damages In Personal Injury Cases – The Importance Of Having A Medical Foundation

-The largest dollar amount in a personal injury case is usually the plaintiff’s inability to work and resultant loss of earning capacity.
+The largest dollar amount in a personal injury case is usually the plaintiff’s inability to work and the resultant loss of earning capacity.
 This is extremely important in proving the damages part of a small, medium, or large case.
 Therefore, an expert knowledgeable in rehabilitation, as well as the vocational implications of injuries on employability and earning capacity, should be retained.
 In a larger case of catastrophic injuries, a Life Care Planner should also be hired.

 The proper presentation of damages in a personal injury case is important, no matter the size of the case, small or large.